wpickachu/usdc-bridge/readme.md

 SRC_CHAIN_RPC_HTTPS=
 # ws url is optional, chainbridge works with https but ws is preffered
 SRC_CHAIN_RPC_WS=
-# multisig address is optional setting it will change admin of bridge to specified bridge
+# multisig address is optional setting it will change admin of bridge to specified address
 SRC_MULTISIG=

 DEST_CHAIN_NETWORK_ID=